-solvent or embarrassed debtor and his credi- COMPOSITION OF MATTER.
-In patent tors, whereby the latter, for the sake of im- law, a substance composed of two or more different substances, without regard to form.
-A mixture or chemical combination of materials.
-Goodyear v.
+-Composition deed.
+An agreement embodying the terms of a composition between a debtor and his creditors.-Composition in bank-An arrangement between a bankrupt and his creditors, whereby the amount he can be expected to pay is liquidated, and he is allowed to retain his assets, upon condition of his making the payments agreed upon.-Composition of matter.
+In patent law.
+A mixture A mixture or chemical combination of materials.
+Good-year v.
 Railroad Co., 10 Fed.
 Cas.
 664; Cahill v.
 Brown, 4 Fed.
 Cas.
 1005; Jacobs v.
 Baker, 7 Wall.
 295, 19 L. Ed.
-200.

-COMPOSITION OF TITHES, OR REAL COMPOSITION.
-This arises in English ecclesiastical law, when an agreement is made between the owner of lands and the incumbent of a benefice, with the consent of the ordinary and the patron, that the lands shall, for the future, be discharged from payment of tithes, by reason of some land or other real recompense given in lieu and satisfaction thereof.
+200.-Composition of tithes, or real composition.
+This arises in English ecclesiastical law, when an agreement is made between the owner of lands and the in-cumbent of a benefice, with the consent of the ordinary and the patron, that the lands shall, for the future, be discharged from payment of tithes, by reason of some land or other real recompense given in lieu and satisfaction there-of.
 2 Bl.
 Comm.
 28; 3 Steph.
 Comm.
 129.